-NOTE: The sales code RER and REU radios contain an integrated uconnect® phone.
-Refer to your "Navigation User's Manual" for uconnect® phone operating instructions for these radios.
+NOTE: The sales code RER and REU radios contain an integrated Hands-Free Communication (UConnect®) system.
+Refer to your "Navigation User's Manual" for 2 UConnect® system operating instructions for these radios.
 Radio sales code can be located on the lower right corner of the Radio faceplate.

-uconnect® phone is a voice-activated, hands-free, invehicle communications system. uconnect® allows you to dial a phone number with your cellular phone using simple voice commands (e.g., "Call" ...
-"Mike" ...
-"Work" or "Dial" ...
+UConnect® is a voice-activated, hands-free, in-vehicle communications system.
+UConnect® allows you to dial a phone number with your cellular phone using simple voice commands (e.g., "Call" ...
+"Mike" ..."Work" or "Dial" ...
 "248-555-1212").
-Your cellular phone's audio is transmitted through your vehicle's audio system; the system will automatically mute your radio when using the uconnect® phone.
+Your cellular phone's audio is transmitted through your vehicle's audio system; the system will automatically mute your radio when using the UConnect® system.

-• The uconnect® phone requires a cellular phone equipped with the Bluetooth® "Hands-Free Profile," Version 0.96 or higher.
-See the uconnect® website for supported phones.
+NOTE: The UConnect® system requires a cellular phone equipped with the Bluetooth® "Hands-Free Profile," Version 0.96 or higher.
+See the UConnect® website for supported phones.

-For uconnect® customer support, visit the following websites:
+NOTE: For UConnect® customer support, visit the following websites: